CPJKU/deep_lda/README.rst

 Training
 ~~~~~~~~

-To train the models just run the following commands:
+For training the models just run the following commands:

 MNIST: the model should train up to a validation accuracy of around 99.7%.::